alcasas/nova-reminder/readme.md

 Then:

+For chrome

 Open [chrome://extensions](chrome://extensions) in Google Chrome, activate "developer mode", click on "Load unpackaged extension..." and select the folder where you cloned it or decompressed it.

+For microsoft edge

+Open [edge://extensions](edge://extensions) in Edge, activate "developer mode", click on "Load unpackaged extension..." and select the folder where you cloned it or decompressed it.